Today I got a USB 4GB flash disk from a colleague requesting for my help to delete some files in it.

 Click on the link which contains your chip details with Flash Drive Repair.

-- Step 4: In the page, there will be instructions on how to install and fix your USB.
+- Step 4: On the page, there will be instructions on how to install and fix your USB.
 Be warned that there are way too many ads on this page which might confuse you on which link to click on.
-The correct download links look like this.

 - Step 5: Once downloaded, you can proceed to launch the tool which should detect your thumb drive.